mo1230m/Stock-Market/README.md

 # Virtual Stock Market

-* A "Virtual Stock Market" web application for stock trading for my CS50 Final Project
+* A Virtual Stock Market web application for stock trading for my CS50 Final Project

 # What's this website for?